Thursday, 3 October 2024

 7 - 8 September -Roadside cottage – Khon Kaen – 110 km

 The following day, I did the laundry at a laundromat directly outside my abode.
-Later, I ambled around the city lake, a pleasant, shaded walk past numerous temples.
-Afterwards, I cycled to the bike shop, which was a pleasant surprise as it was well stocked and professional.
+Later, I strolled around the city lake, a pleasant, shaded walk past numerous temples.
+Afterwards, I cycled to the bike shop, which was a lovely surprise as it was well-stocked and professional.
 They adjusted the gears and also fitted an odometer.

 By evening, I stopped at the night market, where I found little for vegetarians except some freshly made French fries.
 Fearing it wouldn’t be enough, I also bought a pizza, which cost the same as my room.
 Well, if you want to eat foreign food, it's always costly.